-I am a junior at Drury University majoring in Computer Science and minoring in Mathematics and Cyber risk management.
+I am an alumni of Drury University, with a BS in Computer Science, and minors in Mathematics and Cyber Risk Management.
 I've been a GNU/Linux user since I was 13, and that's not changing any time soon.
 Retro hardware and software is a big passion of mine.
 From repairing an Amiga A500 power supply to upgrading the first PC I ever owned, a humble HP Pavilion 4530 running Windows 98, computer history, and the forgotten companies that paved the way for modern computing, is deeply interesting to me.

 I picked up programming in early 2016, during my senior year of High School, with a little language called Python.
 If it counts, I had been using markup languages since as long as I can remember, when my older sister, who had taken a web design class in high school (back when Geocities was still around), showed me the basics of HTML.

 I do most of my work on a Lenovo Thinkpad T450s running Xubuntu 18.04 LTS.
 I use the XFCE Desktop Environment with custom i3-like keybinds so I can navigate efficiently.
 For programming, I usually use Geany or VS Code.
 If I'm doing Java, I use Eclipse.
 For the record, I am not the guy who refuses to use anything but NotePad++, but I do dabble in Vim on occasion.